kannans89/RustRepo/05_DataTypes/05_DataTypes.md

  }
 ```

-output is as shown below
+The output will be as given below

 ```rust
   result value is 10